 Principal Ernest Houle

-Ernest F. Houle is a talented and passionate educator with over 17 years of experience in career and technical education.
+Ernest F. Houle is a talented educator with over 17 years of experience in career and technical education.

 Ernie began his career at Minuteman teaching Metal Fabrication and Welding.
 During his 12 years teaching, he held various leadership roles, including Assistant Trades Division Coordinator and Director of After-School and Summer School Programs.
 In 2008, Ernie was appointed Director of Community Education.
 He assumed responsibility as Interim Principal of the Minuteman Regional Vocational Technical School District in 2011.